-This mode can be used for diagnostic purposes and allows the user to feed the ADC samples from the ADC register directly to the DAC register.
+This mode can be used for diagnostic purposes, allowing the user to feed the ADC samples from the ADC register directly to the DAC register.
 This forms a loop-back of the analog input to the analog output by reconstructing the encoded signal using the decoder channel.
-The serial interface will continue to work, which allows the user to control gain settings, etc. Only when DLB is enabled with mixed mode operation can the user disable the DLB, otherwise the device must be reset.
+The serial interface continues to work, which allows the user to control gain settings, SCLK frequency, sample rate, etc. Only when DLB is enabled with mixed mode operation can the user disable the DLB-otherwise the device must be reset.